PhD in Biochemistry

 Students are expected to attend all department seminars.

 An important part of graduate education is learning to communicate effectively as a teacher.
-Two semesters enrolled in BIOCHM 9001 helps prepare the students for their teaching assistant experience which consists of one semester in an undergraduate laboratory or lecture venue.
+Enrollment in BIOCHM 9001 helps prepare the students for their teaching assistant experience, which consists of one semester in an undergraduate laboratory or lecture venue.
 This is a required component of PhD degrees and typically is performed in the second year of graduate study.
 Students must satisfy this teaching experience requirement with a grade of B or better to remain in good standing as a graduate student in Biochemistry.
 This teaching experience usually involves assisting a faculty member in one of several courses and interacting with the students fairly extensively.
-The Biochemistry Department also offers a Zahler Fellowship for graduate students interested in teaching as a career.
 Missouri requires that students whose first language is not English demonstrate adequate oral proficiency before assisting in teaching.

 Comprehensive Examination Process

-Students who have passed the qualifying exam should complete the written comprehensive exam within the next one to two semesters (by May of their second year).
+Students who have passed the qualifying exam should complete the Comprehensive Exam during the next two semesters following a satisfactory performance of the Qualifier Exam and in any case no later than five semesters following matriculation.
 This examination involves writing a proposal for doctoral research in the format of a federal postdoctoral fellowship application.
 The student must then orally defend the proposal before his/her doctoral program committee plus a member of the graduate education committee.
 This is designed to assess the student’s ability to think critically about science and to communicate effectively both in writing and in an oral presentation.

 Students should enroll in the first round of the one-hour seminar BIOCHM 9087 during the first semester.
 BIOCHM 9087 in the fall semester is designed to teach the fundamental techniques of oral presentation of scientific information, slide preparation, computer graphics, overhead preparation, etc., as well as research-compliance training.
 Students should complete three additional semesters of BIOCHM 9087 in spring semesters for a total of four credit hours.
 A student’s first spring BIOCHM 9087 seminar is devoted to a presentation of the proposed dissertation research.
 The second should provide an update of research progress or a review of major journal papers in the student’s research area.
 The third should be a practice for the dissertation defense.
 The student’s thesis committee is expected to attend these presentations at the invitation of the student.
 A meeting with the doctoral program committee (DPC) can be arranged after the seminar presentation and may serve as the required annual meeting.